MMI in Cambodia

 The money in Cambodia is called the Cambodian Riel (KHR).
 MMI staff will help you exchange money.
 All major credit cards are accepted - Visa and MasterCard the most widely accepted (make sure to call your credit card company and let them know that you’ll be traveling internationally).
 Traveler’s cheques are not easily cashed.
 You must bring US dollars in good condition.
 Torn, stamped or old bills will not be exchanged. $100 bills older than 2006 are also not accepted.

-Cambodia, officially known as the Kingdom of Cambodia, is bordered Vietnam, Thailand and Laos.
+Cambodia, officially known as the Kingdom of Cambodia, is a sovereign state located in the southern portion of the Indochina peninsula in Southeast Asia.
 The majority of its people are Khmers, whose ancestors lived during the great Angkor civilization.
-Evidence of the kingdom's splendor dot the landscape of modern Cambodia with its numerous temples, monuments, churches, reservoirs, old roads, bridges and agricultural waterways.
+The landscape of modern Cambodia is characterized by its numerous temples, monuments, churches, reservoirs, old roads, bridges, and agricultural waterways.

 The temple of Angkor Wat is the largest and most prominent among the thousands of "prasats," or temples, sprawling all over the country.
 Around 380,000 laborers and 4,000 elephants are said to have toiled for more than 30 years to complete the structural marvel.